InteractionDesignFoundation/handbook/guides/scrum/README.md

 For example, in the case of the development team, this means that at the end of each sprint the team has produced a coded, tested and usable piece of software.
 In the case of the editorial team, it means that at the end of each sprint the team has produced a coherent and definable piece of work (e.g. a number of lesson items, a number of videos, etc) that can be demo'ed/viewed and potentially shipped.

 **Part 2: Sprint Retrospective**:
-No matter how good a Scrum team is, there is always opportunity to improve.
+No matter how good a Scrum team is, there is always an opportunity to improve.
 Although a good Scrum team will be constantly looking for improvement opportunities, the team should set aside a brief, dedicated period at the end of each sprint to deliberately reflect on how they are doing, and to find ways to improve.
 This occurs during the Sprint Retrospective.